jyotiyadav2508/childhood-memories-drf-api/README.md

 4. [Lucid Chart](https://www.lucidchart.com/)

-   - Whimsical was used to create the data model for the back end.
+   - Lucid Chart was used to create the data model for the back end.

 5. [CI Python Linter](https://pep8ci.herokuapp.com/)